er-ri/textlint-rule-personal-original/README.md

-# textlint-rule-ja-conjunction-kanagaki
+# textlint-rule-personal-original

-Rule of conjunctive particle 'Kanagaki' writing style for Japanese.
+Textlint rule for personal use.

 ## Install
 ```